C4ptainCrunch/thesis/source/index.rst

 -  Loops in the game state are not checked (this considerably speeds up the computations and we did not encounter a loop in our preliminary work);
 -  The "feed your opponent" rule is removed; This makes the rules simpler and we expect it does not tremendously change the complexity of the game.

 .. todo We did later encounter loops after running way more simulations.
-But this only happend yet using basic algorithms (greedy vs greedy for example).
-For now, we simulate 500 truns, if we hit this threshold, we declare a tie.
+But this only happened yet using basic algorithms (greedy vs greedy for example).
+For now, we simulate 500 turns, if we hit this threshold, we declare a tie.
 This should be detailed in the experimental setup